 Gaps in ground implementation of the child welfare mechanism hurts millions of children.
 There are too many human failure points in the system.
 There is no verified data, no foolproof way of establishing a child’s identity, no automated tracking of a child’s contact with family (or lack thereof) over time, no auto-flagging of children whose cases need to be reviewed, no automated real-time reporting, and no escalation, among other issues.

-Our goal is to create comprehensive and sustainable technology solutions to digitise, manage, track, and audit the ground level processes among CCIs and relevant government bodies, to manage the status of all vulnerable children who reach CCIs, and to ensure the movement of children into the legal adoption pool where applicable, giving all children a chance to reach their forever family.
+We are building comprehensive and sustainable technology solutions to digitise, manage, track, and audit the ground level processes among CCIs and relevant government bodies, to manage the status of all vulnerable children who reach CCIs, and to ensure the movement of children into the legal adoption pool where applicable, giving all children a chance to reach their forever family.

 WAIC started out as a campaign because unless all of us understand the child welfare mechanism and demand the best interest of abandoned and orphaned children, nothing will change.
-So we will continue to do campaigns to build awareness that there must be a #Home4EveryChild.
+So we will continue to do campaigns to build awareness that there must be a #Family4EveryChild.

 3. Ground Work

 Constant research and ongoing initiatives are needed to address specific challenges.
 The scope of our groundwork is dynamic, and currently includes: